-Being a North American parent comes with a few requirements, like the ability to make PB&J sandwiches (yet comply with “peanut free” areas when necessary) or the skills to plan ahead for major holidays.
+Being a North American parent comes with a few requirements, like the ability to make PB&J sandwiches (yet comply with “peanut-free” areas when necessary) or the skills to plan ahead for major holidays.
 I mean, it’s not like I didn’t know Halloween was coming up—for the past few weeks, I’ve been walking past plastic limbs in backyards and skeletons hung in trees.
 Yes, people take Halloween seriously here.

 But I was sick all week and I didn’t have the time to find a costume for Mark.
 And trust me, finding a costume for a toddler isn’t as easy as it seems.
 The made-in-China one-size-fits-all kind can be pricey, and many costumes are for older kids and can be very scary or gory.
-Beside, this is Canada, and we already need a winter jacket to wear over the costumes anyway.
+Besides, this is Canada, and we already need a winter jacket to wear over the costumes anyway.

 I decided to use last year’s pirate hat, and we found a few props at Dollarama.